Peppermint Sugar Cookies

 In the last half of the day, we toured the amazing photography studios of General Mills.
 We got a look at their orgasmic prop rooms (seriously I could live in there), had an hour food styling lesson with their professional food stylist, and lots of photography tips from the pros behind the cameras.
 We even came home with our own food styling and photography kits.

 Thank you very much, Pillsbury, for an amazing trip!!
 I am so grateful for the opportunity to see the wonderful hearts behind the products and recipes.

-Enjoy the peppermint white chocolate cookies recipe!
+Enjoy the peppermint sugar cookies recipe!